-Non invasive prenatal testing (NIPT) enables parents to get more information about their unborn baby’s health without needing to have an invasive and risky test such as amniocentesis.
+Non invasive prenatal testing (NIPT) enables parents to get more information about their unborn baby’s health without needing to have an invasive test such as amniocentesis.
 However, the introduction of NIPT has sometimes raised concerns over how this information is used.

 How NIPT is Used

 The main reason why non invasive prenatal testing is contentious is the same as the concerns over amniocentesis and CVS.
 NIPT simply reduces the number of people who have invasive tests.
 It provides an additional screening step alongside the Nuchal Translucency scan that will determine who should go on to have further checks.
 The results will always be confirmed by amniocentesis or CVS before any action is taken.
 Providing a safer test for chromosomal conditions will simply make it easier for parents to get the information they need without the risk of infection or miscarriage.

 Potential for Misuse of NIPT